matter-labs/eip1962/ABI.md

 |pairs              |`6*field_length*num_pairs`|Point pairs encoded as `(G1_point, G2_point)`|

 Validations:
+- All validations from G1 common prefix section
 - `fp2_non_residue` is not a square root
 - `fp6_non_residue` is not a 6-th root
 - during computations of Frobenius endomorphism coefficients for all the field extensions (Fp2, Fp6 and Fp12) perform the following checks: